feathersui/feathersui-starling/documentation/help/markdown/panel-screen.md

 author: Josh Tynjala

 ---
-# How to use the Feathers PanelScreen component
+# How to use the Feathers `PanelScreen` component

-The `PanelScreen` component is simply a combination between the `Panel` component and the `Screen` component.
+The `PanelScreen` component is meant to be a base class for custom screens to be displayed by `StackScreenNavigator` and `ScreenNavigator`. `PanelScreen` is based on the `Panel` component, and it provides an scrolling, a header and optional footer, and optional layout.

 ## Skinning a Panel Screen

 For full details about what skin and style properties are available, see the [PanelScreen API reference](../api-reference/feathers/controls/PanelScreen.html).

 As mentioned above, `PanelScreen` is a subclass of `Panel`.
-For more detailed information about the skinning options available to `PanelScreen`, see [How to use the Panel component](panel.html).
+For more detailed information about the skinning options available to `PanelScreen`, see [How to use the Feathers `Panel` component](panel.html).

 ### Targeting a PanelScreen in a theme